nicola-lunghi/PySwitch/web/README.md

 The original PySwitch code is loaded into Pyodide, as well as a lot of additional wrappers and parser code specific to the emulator.
 Dependencies like CircuitPython or the Adafruit hardware libraries are mocked in a similar way as it is common for unit tests.
 The entry point is PySwitchRunner.js, see there how the python code is run.

 For the source code manipulation and parsing algorithms, <a href="https://libcst.readthedocs.io">LibCST</a> is used.
 This enables manipulating single statements and leaving other code as is.

+### Server side Scripts

+Basically the application is a pure client application, so no server side rendering is used etc., everything runs locally at the client.
+However, to provide the TOC (Table of Contents) for the examples and clients, only some small PHP scripts are used (toc.php) delivering a JSON TOC for the directory they are located in, but that's all.

 ### Class Overview